Rishton Ka Manjha: Premise

 The story of the show revolves around Diya and Arjun, two youths from the city of Kolkata.
-Diya is the happy girl who sets her dreams on making it big in badminton.
+Diya is the happy girl who dreams of making it big in badminton.
 However, she faces all kinds of opposition, and the broad story is about how she meets Arjun who goes on to become a strong support for her in her life journey.